 - Are you really just bored?

-Ask some questions, as in strategy 1, it takes a minute to be clear what the thought process is, and check in with your mood.
+Ask some questions.
+As in strategy 1, it takes a minute to be clear what the thought process is, and check in with your mood.
 If you are saying to yourself, “I had a rough day I deserve to have something decadent and delicious for dinner?”
+Is that really going to relieve the stress of the day or create something else to be stressed about.
 Is it possible to do something healthier to let go of the stress of the day?

-It is often helpful to be aware of what the mind chatter is and to challenge our thoughts.
+It is important to become aware of what the mind chatter is and to challenge our thoughts.

 Strategy #3 – Delay The Urge

-In the addiction community it is common knowledge that if you give yourself some time when you have a craving or an impulse to engage in your addictive behavior or drug of choice that you can often become interested in something else and the urge will go away.
+In the addiction community it is common knowledge that a craving or urge will pass given some time.
+If you give yourself at least 20 minutes when you have a craving or an impulse to reach for food, you can often become interested in something else and the urge will go away.

 With emotional eating it is important to realize that if you are not physically hungry you are having an urge or an impulse to eat.
 You are responding to an uncomfortable feeling and food is not the answer.